impulse is an easy to use waveform viewer and analyser tool. This chapter gives you a first insight.

 In addition to the viewer and editor, there is a set of additional tabular presentation UIs in impulse.
 These tables allow to output the signal content using different forms.

 The eclipse platform supports different markers such as bookmarks, tasks, problems and errors.
 Based on these mechanisms, impulse allows the user to add annotations, bookmarks and tasks to any signal at a given position.

 impulse’s preferences are stored within the eclipse preference store.
 If you open the preferences dialogue, you can manage all the relevant settings.
 There are preferences pages for views, serializers, ports, templates, ....
 Settings can be easily imported or exported using the Wallet Editor.

-Signal scripts allow the users to analyze and interpret signals in many ways.
+The Signal Scripts production allows the users to analyze and interpret signals in many ways.
 Combine signals using mathematical operations, generate references, implement protocol parsers, extract statistical informations or search for conflicts automatically.